BSE: 533015 | NSE: NUTEK | ISIN: INE318J01027

 Business Review and Outlook

-During the year FY2013, your company witnessed a substantial change in revenue mix fromearlier years wherein the revenue contribution was almost equal from all FTK, TI, TSS andO&M services.
+During the year FY2014, your company witnessed a substantial change in revenue mix fromearlier years wherein the revenue contribution was almost equal from all FTK, TI, TSS andO&M services.
 However, owing to intense competition in the sector, margins at all theverticals in the Telecom value chain have been under pressure.
 Going forward, thecontribution from FTK and O&M Services will be higher than the TI and TSS services.Since FTK work involves a lot of material and O&M services being low margin-highvolume business, the margins will continue to remain under pressure.
 However, a lot ofchurn is expected in the space and we expect some competition to weed out, after whichsome pressure on margins may be relieved.
+The Company is more focused in engineering workwhere the margins are high.
+The company is also making headway into the business ofnatural resources, like trading and import-export of Iron ore, Coal and Fuel Oil.
+Thebusiness will currently focus on off-shore trade without actually importing goods intoIndian shores.

 Presence across the length and breadth of the Indian Telecom market.
 Experiencedand skilled work force of around 1,200 people.